 Paw Protector is great for all your outdoor kitties.
 It moisturizes and protects paws from hot cement and chemicals on the road like road salt that can burn and dry out paws.
 It's lick safe so you don't have to worry about curious kitties.

 We'd love to hear from you.
-What were your favorite products you didn't already know about?
+What were your favourite products you didn't already know about?
 Did we miss any must haves?
 Let us know in the comments below.